- General School-Wide Behavior Expectations

 The School Psychologist administers tests, helps identify students needing special education services, counsels students individually and in small groups and consults with parents and teachers.
 A school psychologist is at Sexton Mountain approximately two days a week.

-The school has a Lost and Found located in the hall between the gym and playground.
+During the 2021-22 school year: The school has a Lost and Found located in the hall between the gym and playground.
 Please label all lunch boxes, hats, coats, and mittens to help us return lost items to their owner.
 The Lost and Found is cleaned out regularly and unmarked items are donated to the BSD Clothes Closet.
 Students are encouraged to check the LOST AND FOUND frequently.

 The teacher or principal gives students special recognition during their birthday month.
 Do not send edible treats, balloons or flowers on your child's birthday.
 Their delivery interrupts the teaching and learning time.
 Some students like to recognize their special day by donating a favorite book to the classroom library.
 The child can write a special dedication inside the front cover and the teacher can share all or part of the book with students to enhance student learning.
 Birthday invitations may not be given out at school.
 We do not give out student phone numbers and addresses.